Nocturnal Depression

-Nocturnal Depression is a French depressive black metal band formed in 2004.
+Nocturnal Depression is a French black-doom and depressive black metal band formed in 2004.

 Founding lead vocalist and guitarist Lord Lokhraed suffers from ectrodactyly, having been born with only two fingers on his left hand.
 The band has been accused of expressing National Socialist views, highlighted in 2020 when the "Darkness Guides Us" festival that they were due to perform at was cancelled, however the organisers denied extreme political agendas.